syncfusion-content/xamarin-docs/Xamarin/SfTreeView/MVVM.md

 ### Expand command

-The `ExpandCommand` will be triggered whenever the [TreeViewNode](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfTreeView.XForms~Syncfusion.TreeView.Engine.TreeViewNode.html) is being expanded.

-To enable the ExpandCommand action, return the 'CanExecute' method of the `ExpandCommand` to true.
-To disable the ExpandCommand action, return the ‘CanExecute’ method of the `ExpandCommand` to false.
+The `ExpandCommand` will be triggered while expanding the node.
+TreeView expand the node based on the return value of `CanExecute` method implementation of ExpandCommand.
+If you return false, then expand action will be cancelled. `Execute` method implementation of `ExpandCommand` will get called after expanding of node.

 {% tabs %}
 {% highlight c# %}